Are You Retail Ready?

 Retail Readiness Evaluation

--I send you a list of questions and request certain items from you so that I can clearly understand what you have accomplished so far-I review your answers.
-You send me your product in its package, your sales and marketing plans, your pricing schedules, your website, and the other “checklist” items I request-I give you…
+-I send you a list of questions and request certain items from you so that I can clearly understand what you have accomplished so far -I review your answers.
+You send me your product in its package, your sales and marketing plans, your pricing schedules, your website, and the other “checklist” items I request -I…

 The fact is most inventors who have developed a product are not properly prepared to approach major retail chains and catalogs – even though they feel they are.
 Retail buyers have an important job to do.
 They must make money for their company or risk losing their jobs.
 It’s really that simple.
 Many retailers shy away from inventors due to their inexperience and lack of business acumen.
 Today, more than ever, retailers are reducing the number of new vendors they work with and are choosing those that not only have a great product but are capable of being a reliable partner they can work with long term.